liquity/dev/README.md

 `getEntireSystemColl()`:  Returns the systemic entire collateral allocated to troves, i.e. the sum of the ETH in the Active Pool and the Default Pool.

-`getEntireSystemDebt()` Returns the systemic entire debt assigned to troves, i.e. the sum of the CLVDebt in the Active Pool and the Default Pool.
+`getEntireSystemDebt()` Returns the systemic entire debt assigned to troves, i.e. the sum of the LUSDDebt in the Active Pool and the Default Pool.

 `getTCR()`: returns the total collateral ratio (TCR) of the system.
 The TCR is based on the the entire system debt and collateral (including pending rewards).